Words: Naseem Tarawnah | Visual: Dimitri Zarzar

 That said, substantial candidates and a perceived fair election won’t be enough to restore trust.

 Beyond the spectacle that is the election, confidence will actually be built by what those representatives end up accomplishing during their time under the dome, as well as what the State allows them to accomplish.
 Confidence will be built by the public determining whether or not these representatives are working for the interests of their constituencies or for themselves.
 And it will be built by whether the State creates the necessary space to empower the body, rather than seek to co-opt it.
 We can just as easily end up with progressive-appearing candidates who turn out to be self-serving once they take a seat, and a State that keeps the lid tightly closed on the Lower House’s role.

-It’s easy for the State to create a system, thrust it on the people and inform them “the ball is in your court,” which is the rhetoric that’s currently being promoted.
+It’s easy for the State to create a system, thrust it on the people and inform them that the ball is in their court, which is the rhetoric that’s currently being promoted.
 But this is a shared responsibility held by both the State and the people, in both the elections and subsequent Parliamentary performance.
 Given that the people have traditionally been on the losing end of this game, the burden of proof remains in the State’s court.
 Again, this isn’t simply about its ability to run a fair election, but what it does during the course of the Lower House’s run that sets the stage for a future Parliament people see as effective, legitimate and meaningful.

 Short of a willingness to do all that as a concerned voter, and short of an absence of quality candidates, showing up just to vote and dip your finger in ink is detrimental.
 You’re not only helping elect an empty shirt, you’re legitimizing an outcome you don’t agree with.
 In the absence of a protest vote, not showing up is likely a better way to voice your discontent.

 Yes, participation is important, but in the context of this critical point in our history, participating in something meaningful is more important.